Skip to content

 queue

-For this tutorial, we will see how to use PyTorch to run a machine learning workflow from the MNIST database.
-To download the materials for this tutorial, use the command
+In this tutorial, we will use PyTorch to train a cat/dog classifier to distinguish between images of cats and dogs.
+To download the materials for this tutorial, use this command in your /home directory on the Access Point:

 #!/bin/bash